 Medallia user guide

-The Medallia post conversation survey is currently available as an EAP solution.
+The Medallia post conversation survey is now GA.
 If you are interested in enabling this for your brand, please complete the self-service setup available for Medallia via Integration Hub or contact your customer success manager for additional support with the setup.

 The Medallia post conversation survey enables brands to collect feedback and measure their success from the consumers after conversations have taken place.
 The survey can be delivered in a conversational experience to drive higher completion rates and provide consumers with the best experience possible.
 The survey could also be delivered as a link to a web survey to get more detailed feedback that may not be suitable for conversational style feedback.